Category Archives: Cognitive Distortions

 Explicit and Implicit Self-Esteem

 Persons experiencing social anxiety have significantly lower implicit and explicit self-esteem relative to healthy controls.
-Explicit is the conscious expression of our self-worth, appreciation, and acceptance.
-Implicit self-esteem is our nonconscious self-appraisal, often expressed by our automatic negative thoughts (ANTs).
+Explicit is the conscious expression of our self-worth.
+Implicit self-esteem is our subconscious self-appraisal, often expressed by our automatic negative thoughts (ANTs).

 Maslow’s Hierarchy

 The pyramid on the left portrays healthy development.
 The one on the right reveals how unmet satisfactions imperil other needs within the hierarchy.
-It is worth noting that Maslow’s theory is based on Western culture and does not necessarily fit with different customs and traditions.
+Maslow’s theory is based on Western culture and does not necessarily fit with other customs and traditions.

 Our development within the hierarchy is not purely linear but fluid and individualized, subject to experience and environment.
 A child will have difficulty learning if they are hungry.
 Without responsible parenting, they are unlikely to feel safe.